geonetwork/core-geonetwork/docs/manual/docs/api/oai-pmh.md

 # Open Archive Initiative (OAI) {#oai-pmh}

-!!! warning

-    Unavailable since version 4.0.0.

-    There is some interest migrating OAI-PMH to Elasticsearch engine used by GeoNetwork 4.
-    Interested parties are encouraged to contact the project team for direction on this topic.

-The Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH) standard exposes the metadata records in your catalog in an XML format defined by version 2.0 of the OAI-PMH protocol.
+The OAI-PMH end point exposes the metadata records in your catalog in XML format using the version 2.0 of the OAI-PMH protocol.

-Reference:

 * [Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH)](https://www.openarchives.org/OAI/openarchivesprotocol.html)